MicrosoftDocs/architecture-center/docs/reference-architectures/media-services/gridwich-clean-monolith.md

 description: Learn about the components and libraries in the Gridwich clean monolith architecture.
 author: doodlemania2
 ms.date: 10/08/2020
-ms.topic: example-scenario
+ms.topic: reference-architecture
 ms.service: architecture-center
-ms.subservice: example-scenario
+ms.subservice: reference-architecture
 ms.custom:
 - fcp
 ---

 # Clean monolith architecture

-The code in this project is organized as a clean-architecture monolith with the following conceptual components:
+The code in this project is organized as a clean-architecture monolith, with the following conceptual components:

 - API adapters
 - Decoupled application business logic